 Gilbert Oil and Gas, LLC

-We intend to develop GOG as a U.S. based exploration and production company focused on generating long-term shareholder value through drilling, operating, and partnership opportunities in the upstream oil and gas space.
+We intend to develop Gilbert Oil and Gas, LLC ("Gilbert") into a U.S. based exploration and production company focused on generating long-term shareholder value through drilling, operating, and partnership opportunities in the upstream oil and gas space.